UiPath/ProcessMining-devkit-connector/documentation/development/testing/testing.md

 - `Error` Data types are as expected.
 For example, columns that are expected to contain boolean values should be of type boolean and not be numeric or dates.
 If this differs from the expected types, app transformation could not be performed on these columns resulting in either errors or null values.
 - `Error` Equal record counts from raw data to output where applicable.
 For example, the number of records in the EKKO table should be the same as in the purchase order entity table, purchase order create events table, and the output table.
 Otherwise, purchase orders might have been duplicated or missing along the transformation steps.

 Snowflake does not have functionality to check the existence of all columns.
-For this test, we select the column to be checked, but when the column does not exist a SQL compilation error occurs.
+For this test, the column to be checked is selected, but when the column does not exist a SQL compilation error occurs.
 The fact that a compilation error occurs also indicates that the column is not present in the table.
 See the below screenshot for the difference in results given by dbt.
 The “Approval_status” could not be found in the output table “Purchase_orders_base”.
 This is indicated by the ERROR.
 The “Creation_date” contains null values, while it is a mandatory attribute.
 This test could be implemented and returns a FAIL.

 ![image4](image4.png)